 Getting around on Dugi Otok

-Having your own car is ideally the best way of exploring, although some buses do run on the island.
+Having your own car is ideally the best way of exploring, as bus services on the island are pretty infrequent.
 You can also easily rent your own wheels – whether that’s a bike or scooter – when on Dugi Otok to help you explore!